Skip to Main Content

 Agreements

-A Read and Publish agreement, also known as a transformative agreement, is an agreement between an institution and a publisher.
-Under the agreement, the institution pays an amount to the publisher for access to its journals.
-In return, the publisher allows researchers from the institution to publish articles in those journals without any costs to the researchers, like article processing charges, or open access fees.
+A read-and-publish agreement, also known as a transformative agreement or open access agreement, is an agreement between an institution and a publisher.
+Under the agreement, the institution pays the publisher an amount for access to its journals.
+In return, the publisher allows researchers from the institution to publish articles in those journals without any costs to the researchers, like article processing charges or open access fees.

 Cambridge University Press